realworldocaml/book/en/08-imperative-programming.md

 Just those few extra characters made it almost 4000 times slower!

-Memoization would be a huge help here, but to make any improvement here, we need to memoize the calls that `edit_distance` makes to itself.
-To see how to do this, let's step away from `edit_distance`, and instead consider a simpler example: computing the nth element of the Fibonacci sequence.
+Memoization would be a huge help here, but to fix the problem, we need to memoize the calls that `edit_distance` makes to itself.
+To see how to do this, let's step away from `edit_distance`, and instead consider a much simpler example: computing the nth element of the Fibonacci sequence.
 The Fibonacci sequence by definition starts out with two `1`'s, with every subsequent element being the sum of the previous two.
-The classic recursive definition of Fibonacci is as
+The classic recursive definition of Fibonacci is as follows:
-follows:

 ```ocaml
 # let rec fib i =
     if i <= 1 then 1 else fib (i - 1) + fib (i - 2);;
 ```

-This is, however, exponentially slow, for the same reason that `edit_distance` was slow, as we can see:
+This is, however, exponentially slow, for the same reason that `edit_distance` was slow: we end up making many redundant calls to `fib`.
+It shows up quite dramatically in the performance.

 ```ocaml
 # time (fun () -> fib 5);;